Nava-Labs/openccip-app/README.md

 ## Cross-Chain ERC20 Token Support

 - Leverage [CRC20](https://github.com/Nava-Labs/openccip-contracts/tree/dev#crc20-source-and-destination) contracts to enable ERC20 tokens' cross-chain functionality for payments within the NFT marketplace.
+- We are using ccipETH as our Cross-chain ERC20 token support.

 ## Fee Automation